Is America ready for gay president? Iowa casts first votes

 “The world will be watching.
 The activist world.
 The party world,” said Paul Tewes, who directed Barack Obama’s 2008 Iowa caucus victory, which propelled him to become the nation’s first African American president.
 “It would signal to the rest of the world that this stuff doesn’t matter, that people just want him to be president.”

+“There’s a culture of belonging that we need to establish in this country,” he said.
+“One of the reasons I’m so proud to be a member of this community is because I think we have the power to reach into our own experiences, belonging to a part of America that also cuts across all the other different categories. .
+We could help be that glue.”

+Buttigieg also spoke about his own experiences facing discrimination as a gay man, noting the “weight lifted” when the government’s policy barring gay men from serving in the military was reversed.
+He also described how it felt to host South Bend’s first blood drive and not be able to participate, due to the ban on gay men donating blood.

-Buttigieg, the nation’s first gay presidential contender in his party’s top tier, is scheduled to be among 10 fellow Democratic candidates to attend a LGBTQ issues forum in Cedar Rapids, Iowa, Friday.
-The forum itself is a measure of the acceptance gay rights have achieved in the state party.
+Buttigieg was one of 10 Democratic candidates to speak at the forum, the first ever focused solely on the issue in a presidential race.
+The forum itself is a measure of the acceptance gay rights have achieved in the state party and the nation as a whole.

 In June, the Iowa Poll by The Des Moines Register and its partners found that 62 percent of likely Iowa caucus participants said it would make no difference to them for a Trump challenger to be gay.
 They were more concerned, by 12 percentage points, about a Democratic nominee being over 70 years old.